SubtleScope/ctf_writeups/sCTF_2016_Q1/tracking/README.md

   - description.txt, challenge description

 ## Notes
-  - I did not solve this challenge,but wanted to share it anyway.
+  - I did not solve this challenge, but wanted to share it anyway.
   - You need the equations to solve for the four distances (radii)

 ## Solution (unsolved)